pfbrowning/radio-metadata-api/README.md

 environment variables, the API will be publicly accessible.

 ## Roadmap For 1.0.0
+* Move each middleware to its own file
+* Clean up & organize initial unit tests
-* Write initial unit tests
+* Write now-playing unit tests
 * Provide consistent error responses